Starciad/SUno/README.md

 # Super Uno

+![screenshot_1]
+> Stylized logo of the project on the terminal.

 Welcome to the **SUno** project, a **terminal-based** implementation of the **UNO** card game, written in **C** and following the **C99 standard**.

 This project was developed as a way to study and practice the C language, focusing on **modularization, coding best practices, code structure, and game logic**.
 The goal was to create a **challenging, fun, and faithful** experience based on the official UNO rules.

 ## How to Play

 The game is fully functional and can be downloaded from the **RELEASES** section.
 Check it out at the link below:

 - <https://github.com/Starciad/SUno/releases>